 How Can You Expand a Water Heater’s Lifespan?

 A gas water heater’s 8 to 12-year lifespan is just an average and doesn’t apply to every heater.
 Although you can’t undo the damage from over the years, there are steps you can take to elongate the life of your appliance.
 Via consistent inspection and maintenance, you can add a few years to the life of your water heater.
-Some of these items can be done by yourself, but others should be left to a trained professional to ensure the work is done safely and properly.
+Some of these items can be done by yourself, but others should be left to a trained professional to ensure the work is done safely and correctly.

 Check the Pressure-Relief Valve